simonheimlicher/heimlicher.com/content/about/index.md

 weight: 10
 ---

-“Communicate, communicate, communicate” is a leadership trope as helpful to fledgling leaders as “location, location, location” in real estate and “always be closing” in sales.
-What I have found to be effective is redesigning the structure people work in so that doing the right thing becomes the path of least resistance.
+“Communicate, communicate, communicate” ranks with “location, location, location” and “always be closing” as advice that sounds wise until you try to act on it.
+Changing an organization means changing not only hearts and minds but also perceived context: what people believe, what they know to be true, and what they experience day to day.
+The third is what most makes the first two stick.

-People always do the right thing.
-And often without thinking.
-That is why these leadership tropes miss the mark: they try to change what people do instead of changing what they see.
-Each time, I paired a change in beliefs and behaviors with a change in structure.
+People always do the right thing for their read of the situation.
+Perceived context does not change on facts alone, and beliefs do not survive a structure that contradicts them.
+The three work together or none of them stick.

 At [UBS](https://www.ubs.com), I took over half the team and half the responsibilities of my manager.
 Unlike him, I had neither the positional authority nor the track record to lead by declaration.
 My opinion alone was not going to align ten cross-functional teams delivering across three continents.